fogmorn/schedule_of_universities/README.md

 # schedule_of_universities
-Script for exporting schedule and sending to Расписание ВУЗов system.
+Script for exporting schedule to Raspisanie VUZov system.